lookang/SYPTPython/README.md

 - random

 ## Run the script:
-python fight_matrix_randomiser.py
+fight_matrix_randomiser_law_working01.py

 ### Usage

 1. **Team Lists:**
-   - Modify the `A_list` and `B_list` variables to include the names of participating teams for 2022.
+   - Modify the `A_list` and `B_list` variables to include the names of participating teams for 2024.
 Adjust the lists as needed.

 2. **Setup for Sorting:**
    - Modify the `room_list` and `team_list` variables based on your tournament's room and team configurations.